lazerwalker/blog/_posts/2024-10-06-steam-deck-mod.md

 - Similarly, instructions tend to have you remove the sticker attaching the fan to the heatsink so you can remove the heatsink before the fan.
 This is also unnecessary, just remove them both at the same time as a single unit.
 - My iFixit screen replacement came with a tube of thermal paste. iFixit's instructions tell you that there are several methods to apply thermal paste, and which you should use depends on both the CPU and type of paste, but give no Steam Deck-specific advice.
 I followed [iFixit's generic thermal paste guide video](https://www.youtube.com/watch?v=TE1kdlmJcNs), and the gloved finger spread technique worked fine here.
 - The community notes on the iFixit guide are insistent that you shouldn't remove the haptics cables from their JST plugs on the left and right daughter boards, as many  claim to have ripped the connector clean off the board.
 I have not had this problem at all, and leaving the haptics cables in place makes it extremely frustrating to work with the left and right daughter boards stuck in your way.
 I used the pointy end of a black iFixit spudger tool to gently pry up on the JST connector from below.
 When reattaching the cables, I just gently press them into place from above with my finger, being mindful of the orientation.
+- You can install a 512gb LCD screen (with anti-glare coating) in a non-512gb Steam Deck without coating.
+You cannot install an OLED into an LCD deck.
+There is an aftermarket [upgrade display](https://www.deckhd.com) for LCD models, but I don't personally think the performance and battery tradeoff is worth the increased resolution and improved color space.

 Hope this is helpful!